 This area is known for it's rich mining heritage, outstanding natural beauty , it's dramatic coastline bordered by the Atlantic ocean with historic engine houses dotted along the cliff face, fabulous beaches ,warm climate , hidden coves, unspoilt village pubs and wonderful restaurants making it an ideal choice for a holiday destination.
 It is no surprise that this area has been chosen for the filming of the Poldark tv series .
 Filming locations include the nearby hamlet of Botallack and Levant Engine House situated between the villages of Pendeen and Trewellard.

-We are dog owners ourselves and know the advantages of taking your pet/s on holiday with you .We accept one well behaved medium dog or two well behaved small dogs at no extra cost .
+We are dog owners ourselves and know the advantages of taking your pet/s on holiday with you .We accept up to 2 well behaved dogs .
 Like many holiday cottage owners we do have a few doggy rules which can be viewed on the ' Bringing Your Dog' page .The cottage has a long garden and there are wonderful walks from the doorstep - your dog can also enjoy a fantastic 'off lead' experience along the coastal path with breathtaking views out the Atlantic Ocean accessible in the village .
-There are also two beautiful dog - friendly sandy beaches accessible from Pendeen Lighthouse in the village itself
+There are also two beautiful dog - friendly sandy beaches accessible from Pendeen Lighthouse in the village itself.

 The area has many hidden coves to explore , picnic areas ,delicious food , golf, horse riding, pretty villages , rural village pubs , excellent restaurants and cafes .
 As you would imagine there are many art galleries in the area to visit including St Ives , Newlyn And Penzance.
 The Minack open air theatre and Land's End are easily accessible .

 Pendeen is very fortunate to have a good fortnightly farmer's market selling an excellent selection of locally produced delicious food.
 There are beautiful National Trust properties and gardens to visit nearby including St Michael's Mount and Trengwainton Gardens , this area has it all and more!

 The recently restored Art Deco Outdoor 'Jubilee Swimming Pool' in Penzance offers a fantastic outdoor swimming experience and guests can easily spend the day there.